Asteroids (video game): Implementation

 Logg modeled the player's ship, the five-button control scheme, and the game physics after Spacewar!, which he had played as a student at the University of California, Berkeley, but made several changes to improve playability.
 The ship was programmed into the hardware and rendered by the monitor, and it was configured to move with thrust and inertia.
 The hyperspace button was not placed near Logg's right thumb, which he was dissatisfied with, as he had a problem "tak[ing] his hand off the thrust button".
 Drawings of asteroids in various shapes were incorporated into the game.
 Logg copied the idea of a high score table with initials from Exidy's Star Fire.

 The two saucers were formulated to be different from each other.
 A steadily decreasing timer shortens intervals between saucer attacks to keep the player from not shooting asteroids and saucers.
 A "heartbeat" soundtrack quickens as the game progresses.
 The game does not have a sound chip.
-Delman created a hardware circuit for 13 sound effects by hand which was wired onto the board.
+Allen created a hardware circuit for 13 sound effects by hand which was wired onto the board.

 A prototype of Asteroids was well received by several Atari staff and engineers, who "wander[ed] between labs, passing comment and stopping to play as they went".
 Logg was often asked when he would be leaving by employees eager to play the prototype, so he created a second prototype for staff to play.
 Atari tested the game in arcades in Sacramento, California, and also observed players during focus group sessions at Atari.
 Players used to Spacewar! struggled to maintain grip on the thrust button and requested a joystick; players accustomed to Space Invaders noted they get no break in the game.
 Logg and other engineers observed proceedings and documented comments in four pages.

+Quirks

 Asteroids slows down as the player gains 50–100 lives, because there is no limit to the number of lives displayed.
-The player can "lose" the game after more than 250 lives are collected.
+The game's code continues trying to draw them even if they fall outside the boundaries of the screen.
+After more than 250 lives are collected, the game slows down enough that the watchdog timer thinks it has crashed and reboots the hardware.

+There is a limit of 26 asteroids.
+If there are already that many, shooting a large asteroid turns it into a single medium one, rather than two as per normal.
+Similarly, a medium asteroid turns into a single small one instead of splitting.